Your puppy gleefully runs back to you…

 You’ll want to start indoors at first so that it’s easier for your puppy to focus on you.
 Daisies and squirrels will definitely be more fun to look at – we’ll show you how to move onto more distracting environments later on.

-Should I use a whistle in recall training?
+Should I use a whistle in puppy recall training?

-Yes, why not?
-Whistles can be very useful in training a recall for a number of reasons:
+Whistles can be very useful in training a recall for a number of other reasons:

 - The sound is different to your voice – at least we hope so.
 Dogs hear us talking all day, so it can end up with them having cymbal-playing monkeys in their head when we use voice alone.

 - Probably more effective – When something is shiny and new, we tend to follow the plan more closely.
 Humans like gadgets, and puppies like things that sound weird.
 Perfect!